Self Guided Tour Du Mont Blanc: Pre Trip Info and FAQ's - Adventure Base

 WHAT NOW?

-We’re so pleased you have chosen Adventure Base for your Tour du Mont Blanc trek.
-From now until you arrive at the foot of Mont Blanc we’re here to help you prepare so that you get the most out of your experience.
+We’re so pleased you’ve chosen Adventure Base for your Tour du Mont Blanc trek.
+From now until you arrive at the foot of Mont Blanc, we’re here to help you prepare so you can get the most out of your experience.

 MORE INFO